Erazor1980/CarND-P4/writeup.md

 ![alt text][image3]

-The code for my perspective can be found below the "TOP VIEW IMAGE" comment (lines 50ff).
-I chose the hardcode the source and destination points in the following manner:
+The code for my perspective transform can be found below the "TOP VIEW IMAGE" comment (lines 50ff).
+I choose the hardcoded the source and destination points in the following manner:

 ```python
 img_size = (undist.shape[1], undist.shape[0])